Frequently Asked Questions

 If you have a Gateway account, you can reset your password in three ways.

 • Reset Your Password via Email – Gateway sends an email to the account the state has on file.
-This email has a one-time pin number that you will use to reset your password.
+This email has a one-time PIN that you will use to reset your password.

 Other-Language Resources